zeditor01/zpdteduk/sessions/Lesson_1.md

 # yum install x3270-x11 (Needed by x3270.)
 ```

-Create the ZPDT User (ibmsys1) and set a password

 Next - we need to create the ibmsys1 userid, which will be the owner of the ZPDT instance.
 It needs to be in a group, and you need to set a password. the commands below will do the trick